prog-lessons/ioc_dip_di_layered-arch_sample/ProgLessons.IoC-example/README.md

-This project uses advanced OOP concepts to achieve the two major goals in software design: Low coupling and high cohesion.
+This PoC uses advanced OOP concepts to achieve the two major goals in software design: Low coupling and high cohesion.
 In order to get it, the following key features/techniques are used:

 .
 Dependency Inversion Principle: Done through the use of interfaces.<br>